 To help eliminate delays, congestion, and trouble spots on its highway network, the County receives federal and state funding through the federal Transportation Improvement Program ("TIP"), and is a voting member of the Nassau-Suffolk Transportation Coordinating Committee.
 The TIP is a compilation of transportation improvement projects, such as preserving and upgrading bridges, and highways and making system-wide capacity and safety improvements scheduled to take place during a five-year period.
-The current TIP covers the years 2008-2012, and work will begin in early 2011 on an updated TIP for 2012 - 2015.
+Work will begin in early 2011 on an updated TIP for 2012 - 2015.
+The current TIP covers the years 2011-2015.